-Do you collect vintage rhinestone jewelry?
-Then caring for rhinestone costume jewelry has been created especially for you dear reader; because the correct method of caring and storing rhinestone jewelry, will keep your Rhinestone jewelry in tip-top, sparkling condition.
+If you collect vintage Rhinestone Jewelry, then caring for rhinestone costume jewelry was created just for you.
+The right method of caring and storing rhinestone jewelry is crucial and will keep your Rhinestone jewelry in sparkling condition for many years to come.

-Keep in mind, that when you hear the term "paste" in jewelry, most likely it's referring to rhinestones.
-And when it comes to rhinestone costume jewelry, All That Glitters is Not gold but Sherman Jewelry!
+Keep in mind, that when you hear the term "paste" on the jewelry landscape, most likely it's referring to rhinestones.
+And when it comes to rhinestone Costume Jewelry, all that glitters is not gold but Sherman Jewelry!

-The following tips and techniques in caring for rhinestone jewelry applies to jewelry containing "paste" stones.
+The following tips and techniques in caring for Rhinestone Jewelry apply to jewelry containing "paste" stones.

 If you are familiar with the History of Rhinestones, you are aware that the United States use the term "rhinestone" for these fiery little sparklers, while in Europe, "paste", "strass" and "diamante" are more commonly used.

-All the above terms are referring to the same thing - and it's not the REAL THING either: Diamonds that is....
+All the above terms are referring to the same thing - and it's not the Real Thing either but Diamonds that are....

 Rhinestones are man-made gemstones of highly refined glass.